-The Alarm Silence Feature
+The Silence Feature

 This feature is intended to temporarily silence the horn while you identify and correct the problem.
 Do not use the Silence Feature in emergency situations.
 It will not correct a CO problem or extinguish a fire.
 The Silence Feature can temporarily quiet an unwanted alarm for several minutes.
-You can silence this smoke/ CO alarm by pressing the Test/Silence button on the side of alarm for at least 3-5 seconds or via the Onelink Home App.
+You can silence this Smoke/CO Alarm by pressing the Test/Silence button on the alarm cover for at least 3-5 seconds or via the Onelink app.
 After the Test/Silence button is released, the Red LED stops during the silence mode.